alfrirafles/harmony-backend/README.md

 ## Running server application
 In the directory of this project:
-- run `iex -S mix`
+- with terminal, run `iex -S mix`
-- run the process `spawn(Harmony.HttpServer, :start, [4000])` where `4000` is the port number the server will be using.
+- run the process in iex: `spawn(Harmony.HttpServer, :start, [4000])` where `4000` is the port number the server will be using.
 Alternatively choose your own preferred port.
 (Note: port has to be > 1023, as for most systems these ports are occupied.
 - access the server resources in the browser with the following address `localhost:4000/(slugs)` (or alternatively your preferred port number that you run the server on.

 ## Available (slugs):